Last week, I did a teleseminar for a group of 150 financial advisors. We talked about the importance of creating a written life plan.

 - A life plan will equip you to envision a better future.
 You need to acknowledge where you are, but you also need to see clearly where you are going.
 What do you want in each of the major categories of your life?
 What would they look like in their ideal state?
 This is where it starts to get fun!

-- A life plan will serve as a road map for accomplishing what matters most.
+- A life plan will serve as a road map for accomplishing what really matters.
 Once you know where you are and where you are going, you are in a position to create an action plan for getting there.
 It doesn’t have to be complicated, but you do have to identify the mile-markers and waypoints along the journey.
 A life plan does that.